Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 This is important because my bed is cozy.
 If I don't get up immediately, I'm apt to snuggle up in there and then fall asleep for another hour or two, pushing back my sleep schedule.

+Furthermore, this allows to to start the day with momentum, which can carry through for hours.

 You can do this with offline habit training: just practice (during the day, when you're fully awake), laying down in bed with your eyes closed, and then opening your eyes and jumping out of bed.
 Do 10 reps of this, being careful to reset after each one, so that you're not practicing *getting back into bed*, each time.

-I've sometimes used a mantra in this moment as well, to remind me why I care
+I've sometimes used a mantra in this moment as well, to remind me of my intention or why I care about getting up.
+When I was a teenager, I used to wake up at 5:00 AM to get up and meditate and do "energetic exercises" (as part of astral projection training).
+I used to say, as I got out of bed "this is what it means to be a wizard", particularly in the months when it was cold.

 ######Light first thing